kentlouisetonino/kentlouisetonino/README.md

 ## Remote Software Developer at Cell 5
-> _Experienced Software Developer with demonstrated history of working in NodeJS Software Engineering.
+> _A Software Developer with demonstrated history of working in NodeJS Software Engineering.
 Also have basic working knowledge in MySQL, PostgreSQL, Python, C++, Git, Bash, and Ubuntu.
 A Developer willing to learn different technologies with a strong get it done mindset._

 <br />